Past, Present, and Future of Bug Tracking in the Generative AI Era: Abstract

 \section{Abstract}

-Traditional bug tracking systems rely heavily on manual reporting, reproduction, triaging, and resolution.
-These tasks are performed by different stakeholders such as end users, customer support, developers, and testers.
+Traditional bug tracking systems rely heavily on manual reporting, reproduction, classification, and resolution.
+These tasks are performed by various stakeholders, including end users, customer support, developers, and testers.
 This division of responsibilities requires significant coordination in addition to the considerable human time and effort.
-This reliance widens the communication gap between non-technical end users and technical developers, slowing the process from bug discovery to resolution and deployment.
+This reliance widens the communication gap between non-technical end users and developers, who are more technically inclined, slowing the process from bug discovery to resolution and deployment.
 Moreover, current solutions tend to be highly asynchronous; end users often wait hours, days, or even weeks before receiving an initial response, further delaying fixes and contributing to frustration.

-In this paper, we examine the evolution of bug tracking practices, moving from early paper-based and manual reporting methods to today’s web-based and software as a service (SaaS) platforms that dominate modern software development.
-Building on this trajectory, we outline our vision for the future: an AI-powered bug tracking framework that augments existing systems with intelligent, large language model (LLM) driven automation.
+In this study, we examine the evolution of bug tracking practices, moving from early paper-based and manual reporting methods to today’s web-based platforms that dominate modern software development.
+Building on this trajectory, we outline our vision for the future: an AI-powered bug tracking framework that augments existing systems with intelligent, large language models (LLMs) and agent-driven automation, and we report on early adaptations of key components of this framework that provide initial empirical grounding for its feasibility.

-Our approach tackles two main challenges: reducing the time to resolution (TTR) and minimizing coordination overhead by bridging the gap between end-users and developers.
+Our approach tackles two main challenges: reducing the time to resolution and minimizing coordination overhead by bridging the gap between end-users and developers.
 In the proposed framework, end users report bugs in natural language.
-AI-driven agents refine these reports, attempt to reproduce them, and request missing details, if any.
-Bug reports are classified according to their type.
-Invalid bugs are automatically classified and either dismissed or resolved via no-code fixes suggested by agents.
+AI-driven agents refine these reports, attempt to reproduce them, and request any missing details.
+Bug reports are classified according to their severity, priority, and type.
+Valid and invalid bugs are automatically determined, and the invalid bug reports are either dismissed or resolved via no-code fixes suggested by agents.
 Valid bugs, once confirmed, are localized and assigned to developers, who review LLM-generated patches and verify their correctness.
-Verified patches are deployed using continuous integration and continuous development (CI/CD) pipelines, which are already generated and maintained by the LLM agents.
+Verified patches are deployed using continuous integration and continuous development (CI/CD) pipelines.